nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_OPL_def.md

 ## Outpatient Letter Definition Overview ##

-This is the MessageDefinition instance for the ITK 3 Outpatient Letter document.
+This is the MessageDefinition instance for the ITK3 Outpatient Letter document.

 - **Sender:**  Sending System
 - **Receiver:** Recipient System